SichangHe/JSphere/eval_trick.md

         convert all function declarations to assignments of function expressions to those variables.

-        - [ ] This seems to break the script sometimes.
+        - [ ] This seems to break the script sometimes, especially when it calls functions defined in other scripts.

 - [x] `import` statements are not allowed inside `eval`.